zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 >	- Use the ZHK_ModifiedObjectSync Script to Synchronize objects in Map Space
 >	- Make small colliders on parts where you are expected to walk.
 >	- Use the included modified Object Sync
+>	- QVPen usage may only work best near the spawn for now.
+Try not to cross the first chunk.

+Todo
+>	- QVpen compatibility.

+Notes
+>	- When creating an aircraft, uncheck repeating world in the SaccAirVehicle.

 # Changelog
 ```